byarbrough/ECE281_Lab05/README.md

 ![alt text](https://github.com/byarbrough/ECE281_Lab05/blob/master/sim_0_to_165ns.PNG?raw=true "PRISM Testbench")

 As you can see, there are a lot of signals in there.
+Each segment is labled in accordance with this state diagram:

 ####The Big Picture
 So what does this program do?